Ezio Flagello

-Ezio Domenico Flagello (January 28, 1931 – March 19, 2009) was born in New York City to Italian Americans.
-He sang at the Metropolitan Opera from 1957 to 1984; a bass particularly associated with the Italian repertory.
+Ezio Domenico Flagello (January 28, 1931 – March 19, 2009) was an Italian American opera singer who sang at the Metropolitan Opera from 1957 to 1984.
+He was a bass singer particularly associated with the Italian language repertory.

 Career

-Flagello first studied at the Manhattan School of Music—where he was a pupil of Friedrich Schorr and John Brownlee—and then at the Santa Cecilia Conservatory, Rome, with Luigi Ricci.
+Flagello was born in New York City on January 28, 1931.
+He first studied at the Manhattan School of Music—where he was a pupil of Friedrich Schorr and John Brownlee—and then at the Santa Cecilia Conservatory, Rome, with Luigi Ricci.

-Flagello made his professional debut at the Empire State Festival, in Ellenville, New York in 1955, as Dulcamara in L'elisir d'amore.
-He made his Metropolitan Opera debut on November 9, 1957, as the Jailer in Tosca.
+Flagello made his professional debut at the Empire State Festival, in Ellenville, New York, in 1955, as Dulcamara in L'elisir d'amore.
+He made his Metropolitan Opera debut at age 26 on November 9, 1957, as the Jailer in Tosca.
 Four days later, as a last minute replacement, he sang Leporello in Don Giovanni.
 He quickly became a favorite with the audience in comic roles, such as Bartolo in The Barber of Seville and Dulcamara in Elisir d'amore, though he also excelled in more lyrical and dramatic repertory.
 In his 27 seasons with the company, he sang, notably, Rodolfo in La sonnambula, Giorgio in I puritani, Raimondo in Lucia di Lammermoor, Silva in Ernani, Wurm in Luisa Miller, Sparafucile in Rigoletto, Fra Melitone in La forza del destino, Philippe II in Don Carlos, Pogner in Die Meistersinger von Nürnberg, Timur in Turandot, and other roles.
 He created the role of Enobarbus in Samuel Barber's opera Antony and Cleopatra for the opening of the new Metropolitan Opera at Lincoln Center on September 16, 1966.